asadadams/Shorty/README.md

 ## Developers
-If you are a developer feel free to contribute the project by providing bug fixes, new ideas and suggestions.
+If you are a developer feel free to contribute to the project by providing bug fixes, new ideas and suggestions.
 Will
 *NB: Shorty is a program i wrote out of boredom on a sunday afternoon in a few minutes, :laughing: :stuck_out_tongue_winking_eye: (needed something to do).
 So will like it if y'all can contribute and add more features*